eflydata/toycarsalesanalysis/README.md

-# Auto Sales SQL Analysis Project
+# Toy Car Sales SQL Analysis Project

 ## Overview

-This project contains a relational database schema and a set of analytical SQL queries designed to explore sales performance for an auto sales business.
+This project contains a relational database schema and a set of analytical SQL queries designed to explore sales performance for an toy car sales business.
 It focuses on extracting insights such as top-performing products, customer segmentation, and geographic distribution of customers.

 ---